Are you willing to be the designer that has influence?

 I had to stop following popular design leadership advice to actually lead

-There are limited returns when spending a significant amount of emotional energy trying to convert powerful skeptics into believers.
-There's a more practical, and dare I say it, more strategic way to deal with skeptics.
+Trying to convert powerful skeptics into design believers takes a lot of emotional energy.
+There's a more practical, and dare I say it, more strategic way make it worth your while.

 Strategy Maps are powerful tools that can help bridge this gap by visualizing the relationships between different business goals and the role of design in achieving them.